annalisekeating/hello-world/README.md

 * First order Markov Chains
 * Random Walk using a first order Markov Chain

+### DAFx
+* Some filtering-related scripts using python.
+* 3D Plotting the Short-Time Fourier Transform

 ## Jython Scripts
 * Random Walk using Jython